sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 # Customizing the template

-The provided example template can be further customized based on the use-case.
+The provided example template can be further customized based on the use case.

 ## Import Data